RowanFerrabee/gradient-descent/README.md

 # gradient-descent

-Simple "Optimizable" template class which uses gradient descent to optimize a set of arbitrary parameters given a predefined cost function
+Simple "Optimizable" abstract class which uses gradient descent to optimize a set of arbitrary parameters given a defined cost function